Charles Boarman Harris: Arrival in Pembina

 After the death of his father in 1881, Harris moved to the Dakota Territory and was joined by his widowed mother and siblings the following year.
 On January 11, 1883, he arrived in present-day Pembina, North Dakota after a four-day journey "alone with only clothes and medical instruments".
-He stayed with another doctor at Fort Pembina for the first year.
-The fort's doctor provided medical care for the soldiers and its residents, however, there was no physician serving the 4,000 settlers living in Pembina-St. Vincent area at that time.
+He stayed with another medical doctor at Fort Pembina for the first year.
+The fort's medical doctor provided medical care for the soldiers and its residents, however, there was no medical doctor serving the 4,000 settlers living in Pembina-St. Vincent area at that time.
 He eventually set up his own practice and became the first doctor in the county.

 It was in Pembina that Harris met his future wife Catherine Jane Abrams, the daughter of Canadian-born land agent George Abrams, who was then working as register of deeds at the town courthouse.
 The two were married on September 29, 1886, and had eleven children together.
 Their first five children died with only five girls and one boy surviving into adulthood: Gladys, Kathryn J., Pauline, Janette, George, and Mary Margaret Harris.